Kyle Tucker Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Red Sox pitching staff ranks 12th in MLB.
+- The Red Sox pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The Red Sox's 4.36 team ERA ranks 18th across all league pitching staffs.
+- The Red Sox have a 4.38 team ERA that ranks 18th across all MLB pitching staffs.

-- Red Sox pitchers combine to give up 168 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to allow 171 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- In his last appearance on Friday, the right-hander tossed six innings against the New York Yankees, allowing one earned run while surrendering six hits.
+- In his most recent appearance on Thursday, the lefty went five innings against the Houston Astros, allowing four earned runs while surrendering six hits.

-- In 21 games this season, the 24-year-old has amassed a 3.70 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .258 to opposing hitters.
+- The 34-year-old has a 4.68 ERA and 11.1 strikeouts per nine innings across 14 games this season, while allowing a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.